 Eviction filings in Duval County (Jacksonville) fell sharply in April 2020.
 Compared to equivalent periods in previous years (2012–2016), eviction filings were down 95% or more in April through July 2020.

 Florida instituted a state-wide eviction moratorium which expired at the end of July, after which eviction filings increased.
 Execution of eviction orders was also delayed until no earlier than October 1, 2020.

 More detail on eviction protections in Florida can be found on the COVID-19 Housing Policy Scorecard.

 * Filings in the last week may be undercounted as a result of processing delays.
 These counts will be revised in the following week.

 Eviction filings in Jacksonville were higher than average in January and February 2020.1 That pattern reversed in March.
 Less than 50 cases were filed in both April and May.
-Filings increased by August following the expiration of the state-wide eviction moratorium.2
+Filings increased by August following the expiration of the state-wide eviction moratorium and have generally remained close to or just below historical averages.2

 Jacksonville is divided into 174 census tracts.
 In each of those tracts, we map the number of eviction filings over the last four weeks.
 If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the area—or compared to the typical number of filings in the average year.1 2